The Early Industrialists in Flintshire

 in a wide range of commodities including tobacco, sugar and tea.

-Patten was also involved with, a brass foundry in Cheadle on the Staffordshire coalfields.
-The Cheadle company originated in the Brookhouses area of Cheadle in 1719 and Thomas Patten formed The Cheadle Brass & Copper Company in 1734.
+Patten was also involved with a brass foundry in Cheadle on the Staffordshire coalfields.
+The Cheadle Company originated in the Brookhouses area of Cheadle in 1719 and Thomas Patten formed The Cheadle Brass & Copper Company in 1734.
 Thomas Patten & Co transferred production to the Oakamoor area 100 years later.

-From 1750 zinc ores were engrossed at Holywell and in 1765 calamine was processed to service the brass industry in Cheadle (and Macclesfield).
-In 1755 much the same partners founded the 'Warrington Company' to operate the Greenfield factories.
+In 1755 much the same partners founded the 'Warrington Company' to operate battery factories in Greenfield.
 In 1765 the company opened the first and the biggest mill site in the Greenfield Valley when they opened The Battery Pool and four brass & copper mills.

 By 1772 the company opened a new smelter at Stanley, St Helens, and in 1790 they set up a smelting works on the coalfield between Swansea and Llanelly at Penclawdd.
 They were followed into Swansea 5 years later by the famous Bristol Brass & Copper Company.